benjaminmayo/merchantkit/README.md

 - Straightforward, concise, API to support non-consumable, consumable and subscription In-App Purchases.
 - No external dependencies beyond Foundation and StoreKit.
 - Prioritise developer convenience and accessibility over security.
-MerchantKit should support secure anti-piracy methods where possible without compromising developer ease-of-use.
+MerchantKit users accept that some level of piracy is inevitable and not worth chasing.
 - Do-whatever-you-want open source license.
 - Compatibility with latest Swift version using idiomatic language constructs.